avocadoboi/avo/README.md

   //------------------------------
   // Events recieved from the window

-  inline void handleMouseDown(const MouseEvent& p_event) override
+  void handleMouseDown(const MouseEvent& p_event) override
   {
     // Calls the standard implementation that sends the event down to event listeners.
 It is recommended to do this since any
     // other views won't be able to react to mouse events otherwise. (note that this call is specific to this instance and is